-As lawyers experienced in this process we can advise you in regard to the complexities of your specific situation as well as guide you through what can be a stressful and confusing process.
-We can help take the heat out of a difficult emotional situation and negotiate on your behalf to obtain the best possible result for your children.
+As lawyers experienced in this process, we can tailor our advice to you with regards to the complexities of your circumstances, and guide you through what can be a stressful and confusing process.
+We can help take the heat off a difficult emotional situation, negotiate on your behalf, and help you obtain the best possible result for your children.
 And if it comes to court, we are deeply familiar with the court system and can use our experience to your advantage.

 If your differences are unable to be settled, then you may need to commence proceedings in the Federal Circuit and Family Court of Australia.

 In most cases, you will be required to attend family dispute resolution before applying to the court for parenting orders.
 If family dispute resolution does not resolve your matter, the court will hear evidence and a judge will make legally binding orders in accordance with the best interests of the child.

 The court process can take some time and the court may make interim orders (i.e., orders that stay in place until the court can properly hear your matter).
 To understand the views of the child, the court may make an order for a family consultant to interview the child and family and write a report or may appoint an Independent Children’s Lawyer to represent the interests of the child.